MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 <!-- ====================================================================== -->
-## Details about the Fixed Version Runtime distribution mode
+## Details about the Fixed Version runtime distribution mode

 For constrained environments with strict compatibility requirements, consider using the Fixed Version distribution mode.
 The Fixed Version distribution mode was previously called _bring-your-own_.